vegaprotocol/specs/protocol/0028-GOVE-governance.md

 A proposal to close a market contains:

-1. final settlement price (not required for spot markets) formatted accounting for market's decimal places
+1. final settlement price formatted accounting for market's decimal places

 Once market is closed the process cannot be reversed.
 Note that this implies that once a governance proposal to close the market has been voted in the market will definitely close at the enactment time of that vote at the latest.
 While the market is still open it's still possible to submit additional governance votes to close the market, however they'll only have any effect if their enactment date is prior to that of the market closure proposal which has already passed.